What is LIRC ?

 infra-red signals of many (but not all) commonly used

-Recent linux kernels make it possible to use some IR remote
+Recent linux kernels makes it possible to use some IR remote

 controls as regular input devices.
-In some cases this makes
+Sometimes this makes

 LIRC redundant.
 However, LIRC offers more flexibility and